floragunncom/search-guard-docs/_content/_docs_signals/security_multitenancy.md

 In the example above, a user with the `sg_signals_multitenancy` role has `manage` permissions for watches in `tenant_1`, and `read` only permissions for watches in `tenant_2`.

-## Watch execution in multi tenancy mode
+## Watch execution in Multi-Tenancy mode

-When watches are executed in multi tenancy mode, a thread pool is created for each tenant.
+When watches are executed in Multi-Tenancy mode, a thread pool is created for each tenant.
 This means that execution of watches in one tenant will not interfere with execution of watches in other tenants.